-Note: Using this option will disable the confluence\purge option.
+Note: Using this option will disable the confluence\cleanup\archive and confluence\cleanup\purge options.

 Defines a list of documents to be published to a Confluence instance.
 When a user invokes sphinx-build, a user has the ability to process all documents (by default) or specifying individual filenames which use the provide files and detected dependencies.
 If the Sphinx-detected set of documents to process contains undesired documents to publish, confluence\publish\allowlist can be used to override this.
 This option accepts either a list of relative path document names (without an extension) or a filename which contains a list of document names.